 How to choose flattering swimwear

 Do you know how to select the most flattering swimwear for your body shape?
-Just this time, your generic Body Type is not the most important.
-Centre your thoughts more on improving the features that bother you!

 Look for a swimsuit that flatters your best figure points and draws the eye away from the bits you'd rather hide.